MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 This article describes how to migrate (reonboard) devices that are currently onboarded to Defender for Endpoint to use the streamlined device connectivity method.
 For more information on streamlined connectivity, see [Onboarding devices using streamlined connectivity](configure-device-connectivity.md).
 Devices must meet the prerequisites listed in [Streamlined connectivity](configure-device-connectivity.md#prerequisites).

-In most cases, a full device offboarding isn't necessary when reonboarding.
-For details on each OS, see the preceding section.
-You are able to run the updated onboarding package and reboot your device to switch connectivity over.
+In most cases, full device offboarding isn't required when reonboarding.
+You can run the updated onboarding package and reboot your device to switch connectivity over.
+For details on each operating system, see LINK.

 >[!IMPORTANT]
 >For migrating devices already onboarded to Defender for Endpoint: